HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-22][Active] https://github.com/clap-rs/clap - A full featured, fast Command Line Argument Parser for Rust https://clap.rs.
 [2019-10-28][Active] https://github.com/redox-os/termion - Termion is a pure Rust, bindless library for low-level handling, manipulating and reading information about terminals.
 This provides a full-featured alternative to Termbox. ref: https://github.com/nsf/termbox-go
 Termbox is a library that provides a minimalistic API which allows the programmer to write text-based user interfaces.
 The library is crossplatform and has both terminal-based implementations on *nix operating systems and a winapi console based implementation for windows operating systems.
 The basic idea is an abstraction of the greatest common subset of features available on all major terminals and other terminal-like APIs in a minimalistic fashion.
 Small API means it is easy to implement, test, maintain and learn it, that's what makes the termbox a distinct library in its area.
+[2019-10-28][Active] https://github.com/rust-analyzer/rust-analyzer - An experimental Rust compiler front-end for IDEs.
+[2019-10-28][Active] https://github.com/dtolnay/syn - Parser for Rust source code.
+As development helper?
+Debug helper?

 ### IoT
 [2019-10-23][Active] https://github.com/dcuddeback/termios-rs - The termios crate provides safe bindings for the Rust programming language to the terminal I/O interface implemented by Unix operating systems.
 [2019-10-23][Active] https://github.com/dcuddeback/libusb-rs - This crate provides a safe wrapper around the native libusb library.
 It applies the RAII pattern and Rust lifetimes to ensure safe usage of all libusb functionality.
 All systems supported by the native libusb library are also supported by the libusb crate.
 It's been tested on Linux, OS X, and Windows.
 [2019-10-23][Active] https://github.com/dcuddeback/libusb-sys - the libusb-sys crate provides declarations and linkage for the libusb C library.
 Following the *-sys package conventions, the libusb-sys crate does not define higher-level abstractions over the native libusb library functions.
+[2019-10-28][Active] https://github.com/rust-windowing/android-rs-glue - Glue between Rust and Android.

 ### Others
-[2019-10-19][Active] https://github.com/dtolnay/syn - Parser for Rust source code.
 [2019-10-23][Active] https://github.com/kevinmehall/rust-peg - rust-peg is a simple yet flexible parser generator based on the Parsing Expression Grammar formalism.
 It provides a Rust macro that builds a recursive descent parser from a concise definition of the grammar.
 [2019-10-23][Active] https://github.com/mtojek/ohlavpn - Find working VPN proxy all over the world.
 Use Hola VPN API to grab a list of fast VPN proxy servers all over the world.
 Use the IP-API endpoint to check their geolocation and owners (mind the service limits).